taylorhakes/painless/README.md

 - Run tests at the same time (speed improvements)

 Jasmine Advantages
-- Supports browser and node (Painless is only node.
-It will support browsers soon.)
 - More widely used (more battle tested)

 #### Tape